ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-l2-nsx-t.md

 ## Migrating workloads with Zerto
 {: #v2t-l2-nsx-t-zerto}

-IBM Cloud for VMware Solutions Dedicated offers an optional service for Zerto.
-The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware® virtual environment on IBM Cloud®.
+{{site.data.keyword.vmwaresolutions_short}} Dedicated offers an optional service for Zerto.
+The Zerto service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

 You can use Zerto's replication capabilities during the migration.

 For more information, see [Ordering services for VMware Solutions Dedicated vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices) and [Zerto Product Documentation](https://help.zerto.com){: external}.

 ## Considerations for using NSX-T L2 bridge in migration
 {: #v2t-l2-nsx-t-considerations}

 A recommended practice is to use one NSX-T Edge node to extend one NSX-V Logical Switch.
-This Edge node must be a virtual appliance because the NSX-T Edge must be deployed on a IBM Cloud Bare Metal Server that is prepared for NSX-V.
+This Edge node must be a virtual appliance because the NSX-T Edge must be deployed on a {{site.data.keyword.cloud_notm}} bare metal server that is prepared for NSX-V.

 The Edge node extends the VXLAN Logical Switch to the NSX-T GENEVE overlay segment.
 The Edge Services Gateways in the NSX-V environment serve as the default gateway for all north-south traffic from the workload VMs on the Logical Switch until disconnect the NSX-V Logical Switch from the Distributed Logical Router (DLR), and connect the NSX-T overlay segment to the Tier-0 or Tier-1 gateway.
 This switches the default gateway to the NSX-T Tier-0 or Tier-1 gateway, depending on the chosen NSX-T topology.